Paso Robles Fire and Emergency Services

 Salinas Riverbed Update

-On the heels of last week’s River Fire, the City of Paso Robles continued to advocate for the ability to implement a Salinas Riverbed Emergency Plan to mitigate hazardous fire fuels present in the Riverbed.
-After receiving the proposed plan last Friday and meeting with the City yesterday on June 30, 2020, the Regional Water Quality Control Board (RWQCB) granted approval for the City to implement the Emergency Plan.
+The City of Paso Robles continues to advocate for the ability to implement a Salinas Riverbed Emergency Plan to mitigate hazardous fire fuels present in the Riverbed.
+After receiving the proposed plan and meeting with the City, the Regional Water Quality Control Board (RWQCB) granted approval for the City to implement the Emergency Plan.

 PLEASE PREPARE FOR WILDFIRE